scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--staking-enabled` (boolean):

 Avalanche uses Proof of Stake (PoS) as Sybil resistance to make it prohibitively expensive to attack the network.
-When this is true, `--p2p-tls-enabled` must be set to `true` in order to secure P2P communications.
+When this is `true`, `--p2p-tls-enabled` must be set to `true` in order to secure P2P communications.

 `--staking-tls-cert-file` (string, file path):